Taki Saito

-Takako "Taki" Estrada Saito (齋藤 俊子, Saitō Takako) is a Filipino actress and singer of Japanese-Brazilian descent and a member of J-pop girl group Faky.
+Takako "Taki" Estrada Saito (齋藤 俊子, Saitō Takako) is a Filipino and Brazilian actress and singer and a member of J-pop girl group Faky.
 She was born in Japan and was raised in France and the Philippines.

 Career

 Saito was an intro-acting student at Star Magic Workshops before.

 Saito attended an acting workshop with celebrated director and coach Gina Alajar.
 She had mixed feelings about the experience but ultimately feels blessed to be trained by the veteran.

 Saito started her acting career in #ParangNormal Activity, a horror-comedy show by TV5.
 She was paired with her first loveteam onscreen Ryle Paolo Tan.

 Saito appeared as Allyson in Ismol Family, a weekly Filipino situational comedy of GMA Network.
 She appeared as a love triangle between Miguel Tanfelix (Tan Tan) and Bianca Umali (Yumi).

 Saito played Suzanne "Sushie" Silang in Calle Siete a family comedy drama series broadcast by GMA Network, where she worked with Ryzza Mae Dizon, Eula Valdez and her loveteam Kenneth Medrano.
 The program premiered on June 13, 2016 and was aired worldwide on GMA Pinoy TV.

 Saito is also known for being one of the lead stars in Trops, the late morning/early noontime show of GMA Network which aired on October 24, 2016 where she played the role of Martha Kiera "Taki" Masson.
 The show tackled the issues faced by the youth of today — peer pressure, friendship, rivalry, generation gap, and of course, romance.
 The love triangle of Kenneth Medrano, Miggy Tolentino and Taki Saito was one of the show’s highlights.
 But Kenneth Medrano still remained as her loveteam in the show.

 On October 14, 2017 Saito returns on CMSI MUSIC TV For The show namely as Ready Set MORe!

 On December 20, 2018 it was announced that Taki was a new member of the J-pop girl union Faky.